-- maintain a list of the people volunteering and require each volunteer to sign a comprehensive release; - the release should identify the potential physical and psychological risks that the volunteer may encounter; and - no one should be allowed to volunteer unless they have signed a release.
+- maintain a list of the people volunteering and require each volunteer to sign a comprehensive release; - the release should identify the potential physical and psychological risks that the volunteer may encounter; and

+• no one should be allowed to volunteer unless they have signed a release.

-13. IMMIGRATION LAW
+13.IMMIGRATION LAW

 How do I complete I-9 forms for persons who are displaced and have no documents?
 In the past, DHS has provided guidance regarding I-9 documents for hiring individuals who are displaced as a result of a hurricane and its aftermath.
-DHS may extend the relaxed I-9 procedures that were introduced during COVID-19.

 There is a Receipt Rule to allow individuals to provide a receipt for replacement documents for original work authorization documents, for a 90-day period, after which time, the original replacement document must be presented.
-Originally effective September 30, 1997, amended by interim rule on February 9, 1999; the rule explaining when receipts may be used in lieu of original documents in the Form I-9 process now provides that: "If an individual's document has been lost, stolen or damaged, then he/she can present a receipt for the application for a replacement document document needs to be presented to the employer within 90 days of the date of hire or, in the case of reverification, the date employment authorization expires."
+Originally effective September 30, 1997, amended by interim rule on February 9, 1999; the rule explaining when receipts may be used in lieu of original documents in the Form I-9 process now provides that: "If an individual's document has been lost, stolen or damaged, then he/she can present a receipt for the application for a replacement document.
+The replacement document needs to be presented to the employer within 90 days of the date of hire or, in the case of reverification, the date employment authorization expires."